harvester/docs/docs/install/pxe-boot-install.md

 The file now can be downloaded from http://10.100.0.10/harvester/ipxe.efi locally.

-### DHCP server configuration
+### DHCP Server Configuration

-If the user plans to use the UEFI HTTP boot feature by getting a dynamic IP first, the DHCP server needs to provides the iPXE program URL when it sees such a request.
-Here is an updated ISC DHCP server group example:
+If the user plans to use the UEFI HTTP boot feature by getting a dynamic IP first, the DHCP server needs to provide the iPXE program URL when it sees such a request.
+The following is an updated ISC DHCP server group example:

 ```sh
 group {